getCUJO/QoOID/draft-ietf-ippm-qoo.md

 demanding of the network as the application itself.

 The QoO framework does not mandate the use of specific latency percentiles and it does not define standardized network performance requirement specifications for specific applications or application classes.
-Packet loss and throughput requirements can be arbitrary non-negative values while latency requirements are specified as sets of non-negative percentile-latency.
+Packet loss and throughput requirements can be arbitrary non-negative values while latency requirements are specified as sets of non-negative percentile-latency tuples.
 The set of included percentiles can be minimal (e.g., 100% within 200ms) or extended as needed and different percentiles may be used to characterize different applications.

 For ease of operation, this document does mandate that latency percentiles specified in network performance requirement specifications must match the information available in the network performance measurements.
 This means that when the measurements report full latency distributions, requirements can use arbitrary percentiles.
 If the simplified latency reporting described in {{measurement-considerations}} is used, the requirement specification must use percentiles that are included in the reported measurements, i.e., one or more of the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles if the {{BITAG}} recommendation is followed.

-For simplicity, the document further mandates that latency percentiles used in the ROP must also be used in the CPUP, vice versa.
+For simplicity, the document further mandates that latency percentiles used in the ROP must also be used in the CPUP, and vice versa.
-For example, if the CPUP uses the 99.9th percentile then the ROP must also include the 99.9th percentile.
+For example, if the CPUP uses the 99.9th percentile then the ROP must also include the 99.9th percentile, and if the ROP uses the 99th percentile then the CPUP must also include the 99th percentile.

 Finally, the network performance requirement specification must specify if the requirements are one-way or two-way.
-If the requirement is one-way, the direction (user-to-network or network-to-user) must be specified.
+If the requirement is one-way, the direction between the endpoints of the assessed path, i.e., source-to-destination or destination-to-source, must be specified (see {{reporting_measurement_results}}).
-In case of a two-way requirement, a decomposition into uplink and downlink components may be specified.
+In case of a two-way requirement, a decomposition into source-to-destination and destination-to-source components may be specified.

 ### Creating a Network Performance Requirement Specification {#qoo-spec-creation}

 This document does not define a standardized approach for creating quality-focused network performance requirement specifications.
 Instead, this section provides general considerations for deriving requirement specifications.

-Deriving consistent and reproducible ROP and CPUP values requires standardized testing conditions.
+Deriving consistent and reproducible thresholds for ROP and CPUP specifications requires standardized testing conditions.
 Application developers should therefore publish their testing methodologies, including the network conditions, hardware configurations, and measurement procedures used to establish these thresholds, so that results can be independently validated and compared across implementations.
 Developers are encouraged to follow relevant standards for testing methodologies, such as ITU-T P-series recommendations for subjective quality assessment ({{P.800}}, {{P.910}}, {{P.1401}}) and IETF IPPM standards for network performance measurement ({{RFC7679}}, {{RFC7680}}, {{RFC6673}}).
 These standards provide guidance on test design, measurement procedures, and statistical analysis that can help ensure consistent and reproducible threshold definitions.

-To illustrate the large design-space for such testing, {{spec-creation}} sketches an arguably subjective approach to identifying ROP and CPUP values, which should not be used in deployments due to its subjectiveness.
+To illustrate the large design-space for such testing, {{spec-creation}} sketches an arguably subjective approach to identifying thresholds for ROP and CPUP specifications, which should not be used in deployments due to its subjectiveness.
 Future documents may define new methods for deriving appropriate network performance requirements for QoO and could also recommend a fixed set of latency percentiles to be used, either for all applications or on a per-application / per-application-class basis to make QoO measurements between different networks or providers more comparable.

 ## Calculating QoO {#calculating-qoo}
-The QoO score compares network performance measurements to application-specific network performance requirements by assessing how close the measured network performance is to the network conditions needed for optimal application performance.
+The QoO score compares network performance measurements to application-specific, quality-focused network performance requirements by assessing how close the measured network performance is to the network conditions needed for optimal application performance.
-The QoO score reflects the directionality (one-way or round-trip) used in the measurements and the requirements; all need to use the same directionality and, for one-way assessments, the same direction (uplink or downlink).
+The QoO score reflects the directionality (one-way or two-way) used in the measurements and the requirements; all need to use the same directionality and, for one-way assessments, the same direction (source-to-destination or destination-to-source).
 There are three key
 scenarios: